 This report section shows participants' demographic and program information.
-We can see their names, ages, start dates, enrolled program, and enrollment notes
+We can see their names, ages, start dates, enrolled program, and enrollment notes in the column headers.

 Grouping can help us if we want to see:

-What has happened for each client: We can "Group" on the client name to see a row of data for each person.
+All record rows related to an individual: We can "Group" on the client name to see a row of data for each person.

-Data for each age: We can "Group" on the age to see a row of data for each number listed under the Age column.
+Records organized by age: We can "Group" on the age to see a row of data for each number listed under the Age column.